Fresh Strawberry Pie

 Notes

-• This recipe is from America’s Test Kitchen’s Family Baking book, it’s one of my favorites!
+• This recipe is from America’s Test Kitchen’s Family Baking Book, which is one of my favorite cookbooks!

 Nutrition